Premium

 A still from Gurinder Chadha’s Bride and Prejudice A still from Gurinder Chadha’s Bride and Prejudice.

-Scholars Shibani Das and Gautam Sarma, in a 2024 study of Indian film adaptations, argue that Austen’s narratives endure because they centre on what they term “the institution of marriage, the urge to rise the social and economic hierarchy, and the fragile web of life that interconnects all the family members.”
-To an Indian audience, this is a recognisable social landscape, one they inhabit across generations.
+Scholars Shibani Das and Gautam Sarma, in a 2024 study of Indian film adaptations, argue that Austen’s narratives endure because they centre on “the institution of marriage, the urge to rise the social and economic hierarchy, and the fragile web of life that interconnects all the family members.”
+To an Indian audience, this is a recognisable social landscape, one they continue to inhabit across generations to this day.

 The grammar of status

-Austen was a supreme cartographer of hierarchy, mapping the subtle distinctions of birth, wealth, and manners that dictated Regency life.
-Indian society, with its own intricate grammar of status, a complex lexicon of caste, community, and conspicuous consumption, recognises this landscape at once.
+Austen rigorously chronicles the subtle distinctions of birth, wealth, and manners that dictated Regency life.
+Indian society, which has its its own complex lexicon of class statuses, caste, and community, recognises and deeply resonates with this landscape.

 Story continues below this ad

-Bride and Prejudice layers this with a post-colonial dimension, drawing attention, as Das and Sarma note, to “preconceived notions of the native Indian land, people, values, and cultures.”
-The judgmental gaze of a Lady Catherine de Bourgh finds its match in the assessing glance of a non-resident Indian mother evaluating a potential daughter-in-law, each a connoisseur of social nuance.
+The film, Bride and Prejudice, adds a post-colonial dimension, drawing attention, to “preconceived notions of the native Indian land, people, values, and cultures.”
+The judgmental gaze of a Lady Catherine de Bourgh finds its match in the assessing glance of a non-resident Indian mothers evaluating a potential daughter-in-law, a scene that will not be out of place in Delhi and Ludhiana drawing rooms.

 Agency within the drawing room